 Speeding Up Your Refund

 Another way to speed up your refund is to opt to receive it electronically.
-If you choose to have a check mailed to you, you’ll be waiting much longer.
+You'll be waiting much longer if you choose to have a check mailed to you.
 You can have your refund deposited in up to three separate bank accounts.

 You should also begin checking the IRS Refund Status page as soon as possible and check it regularly throughout the time you’re waiting for your refund.
-This will allow you to see a request to call the IRS early in the season, possibly letting you clear things up quickly so that your return can be moved to the refund processing stage.
+You'll see a request to call the IRS early in the process if there's a problem, possibly letting you clear things up quickly so that your tax return can be moved to the refund processing stage.

 - IRS: Where's My Refund?